tektechnologies/Instructor-Prep/201/class-05.md

- If we use base 16, we have a one's place and then a 16th's place and then a 256th's place, so all of our possible color values fit into and what that makes convenient is that all our possible values fit into just two digits of HEXIDecimal.
+ If we use base 16, we have a one's place and then a 16th's place and then a 256th's place, so all of our possible color values fit into and what that makes convenient is that all our possible values fit into just two digits of HEXADecimal.
 So we can always use two digits to represent a HEX number, which is how they came up with Hexadecimal.